 Get acquainted with the processing powerhouse

-You can't talk about data analytics without discussing Hadoop; it's a crucial processing technology that has changed the analytics game and become an integral part of IT ecosystems.
-In this section, get acquainted with the evolution of Hadoop, discover the benefits of the framework and ponder next steps.
+You can't talk about data analytics without also talking about Hadoop; it's a crucial processing technology that has changed the analytics game and become an integral part of IT ecosystems.
+In this section, get acquainted with the evolution of Hadoop and ponder next steps.

 At Spark Summit East, Databricks tried to distinguish its Apache Spark offering from MapReduce, the data processing engine attached to Hadoop.
-The Data Mill reports.
 Continue Reading

 While SQL-on-Hadoop engines appear similar on the surface, expert Rick van der Lans explains the important differences in order to help you choose what's right for your company.
 Continue Reading

-In these videos, get the lowdown on Hadoop from IT experts and hear from a rising big data startup that's using analytics to change the travel business.
+In these videos, watch how IT experts are using technologies like data lakes to get the most out of big data and hear from a rising big data startup that's using analytics to change the travel business.

 Cambridge, Mass., startup Hopper hopes to disrupt the travel business, with help from big data analytics and an aggressively agile work environment.